fauzansayyed/NLP-Python-Code/README.md

 After extensive model building and evaluation, the application of SMOTE in conjunction with the Naive Bayes algorithm has proven successful.
 The model achieves an accuracy exceeding 89%, indicating its proficiency in accurately classifying messages as spam or ham.

-Feel free to explore the codebase, experiment with different techniques, and contribute to the ongoing development of this project.
-Your engagement could contribute to the enhancement of spam detection methodologies and their application in real-world scenarios.

-## Code

-You can find the final code file [here](https://github.com/fauzansayyed/NLP-Python-Code/blob/main/github%20nlp%20project%20-%20Jupyter%20Notebook.pdf).